emilkrebs/PlayerPrefs/README.md

 ## Examples
 Have a look at the [EasyMoneySystem](https://github.com/emilkrebs/EasyMoneySystem) example.

-This will count the deaths and kills of a player.
+This codeexample will count the deaths and kills of a player:
 ```Java
 @EventHandler
 public void onDeath(PlayerDeathEvent event) {